Medical Illustration & Informatics

 Data from the U.S. Department of Education shows that medical illustration and informatics students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $47,900 per year.
 During this timeframe, most salaries fell between $39,150 (25th percentile) and $54,900 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to medical illustration.
+One thing to note here is that not all of these people may be working in careers related to medical illustration.

 Salaries According to BLS

 Medical Illustration majors often go into careers where salaries can range from $58,370 to $108,080 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.